DiiiaZoTe/pino-api-logger/README.md

 - Log format: JSON lines with ISO timestamps
 - Formatter structure: `level` as string, `msg` always last
 - Base options: `pid` and `hostname` excluded
-- Multi-stream setup: file + optional console (this is core and canoot be removed)
+- Multi-stream setup: file and/or console (at least one must be enabled)

 **Managed internally (cannot be overridden):**
 - Transport configuration (multi-stream to file + console)
-- Daily rotation and buffered writes
+- Daily rotation and buffered writes (when `toFile: true`)
-- Monthly archiving
+- Monthly archiving (when `toFile: true`)

 ## Installation